 You can choose to paint your animation in the Line Art or Colour Art level.
 You can paint in Line Art, but for traditional and paperless animation, you should fill your colour zones in Colour Art.
-You can access the art layers through the Art Layer toolbar-see Art Layers on page 162.
+You can access the art layers through the Art Layer toolbar-see Art Layers on page 186.

 There are many advantages to separating the lines and colour zones, but the main one concerns the painting process.
-To paint very quickly, it is useful to not worry about painting over the lines.
+To paint very quickly, it's useful to not have to worry about painting over the lines.
 If the lines are separated, you can fill the zones very quickly and you will never accidentally paint the lines.
 Conversely, if you are inking the lines, you will not repaint the colour zones either.

-If you have transparent lines, bitmap lines or textured lines with transparency, it is better to have your colour zones bleeding under your lines to avoid seeing the backgrounds and other elements through the lines.
+If you have transparent lines, bitmap lines, or textured lines with transparency, it's better to have your colour zones bleeding under your lines to avoid seeing the backgrounds and other elements through the lines.

-To avoid painting in Line Art by mistake, turn off the Preview mode and paint in the Drawing view rater than the Camera view.
+NOTE: To avoid painting in Line Art by mistake, turn off the Preview mode and paint in the Drawing view instead of the Camera view.
 Press P to turn the mode on or off.

-- Painting Using the Paint Tool on the facing page
+- Painting Using the Paint Tool on page 192

-- Advanced Painting Features on page 172
+- Advanced Painting Features on page 193

-- Selecting a Colour in a Drawing on page 176
+- Selecting a Colour in a Drawing on page 197

-- Importing Models on page 177
+- Importing Models on page 198

-- Editing Gradients and Textures on page 181
+- Editing Gradients and Textures on page 202

-- Closing Gaps on page 186
+- Closing Gaps on page 208

-- Protecting Colours on page 188
+- Protecting Colours on page 209

-- Highlighting the Selected Colour on page 188
+- Highlighting a Selected Colour on page 210

-- Inverting a Colour Selection on page 189
+- Inverting a Colour Selection on page 210